 Stay tuned on the Passenger Facebook website for details about the events!

-The Passenger Hostel offers both private and shabd rooms.
+The Passenger Hostel offers both private rooms and shared dorms.

 The first floor is for the private rooms only, and the second floor has mostly dorms, plus 2 private rooms.
 You can choose between